Share this link via

 Greece - This meaning is a reference to the country of Greece, which is associated with ancient culture and civilization.
 It can be a meaningful way to honor the baby's heritage.

 冠 means "crown, cap, diadem."
-Details are below.

-To wear - To wear a crown or other head covering.
+To Wear - To wear a crown or other head covering.

-To become an adult - To reach the age of adulthood, traditionally marked by a ceremony in which a crown is placed on the head.
+To Become An Adult - To reach the age of adulthood, traditionally marked by a ceremony in which a crown is placed on the head.

-The best - The highest or most superior.
+The Best - The highest or most superior.

 Crown - It symbolizes the importance of the individual and the respect they should be given.